-How does blower sprayer (fogger) increase lethality?
+How does a blower sprayer (fogger) increases lethality?

 The aim of the spray is to cover all parts of the plants from head to toe.

 This is done by misting, and not by showering, the plants.